 What you’d pay at other stores: $0.99+

-My friend Devon mentioned she likes buying greeting cards at Trader Joe’s.
+One of my friends mentioned she likes buying greeting cards at Trader Joe’s.
 How have I never paid attention to this display?
 And yes, they are all $0.99!
-While you can definitely find $0.99 at other stores, I think you’d be hard pressed to find a selection as cute as this!
+While you can definitely find cards for $0.99 at other stores, I think you’d be hard pressed to find a selection as cute as this!
 It’s definitely a top bargain in my book.

 There are a few other things that either I have noted in the past and/or my friends suggested that I feel are worth mentioning, even though they didn’t make the final cut above for one reason or the other: